 - You want the widest choice of restaurants and beach clubs

-- Arriving in style matters — the Marbella address, the supercar hire, the Nikki Beach photos
+- Arriving in style matters — the Marbella address, the supercar hire, the Nikki Beach photos, and a private transfer from the airport to your hotel door

 - Budget is not the primary consideration

 Consider both: Base in Estepona, day-trip to Marbella once or twice.
 You get Estepona's prices and authenticity with Marbella's spectacle available on demand.
-The 45-minute bus makes this genuinely practical.
+The 30–40-minute bus makes this genuinely practical.